 Be sure to carefully follow the directions for using any medication.
 The fungus can return if it is not properly treated.
 Buy a product that is specifically made to treat jock itch.
 Medication for athlete's foot, another fungal infection, may be too harsh.

 Take some time to check your feet and the spaces between your toes for signs athlete's foot.
-There is some thought that you can carry fungus from your bare feet to your groin when you put on your underwear or pants.
+It is possible to carry fungus from your bare feet to your groin when you put on your underwear or pants.

 There are steps you can take to prevent jock itch from coming back, or spreading it to other people.
 These include: